Table2Charts/Table2Charts/README.md

+# !DEPRECATED

+Please move to https://github.com/microsoft/Table2Charts to see the latest updates!

 # Table2Charts: Recommending Charts by Learning Shared Table Representations
 This repository provides code and data of the paper _Table2Charts: Recommending Charts by Learning Shared Table Representations_.